 Most new desktops machines and laptops, nowadays ship with pre-installed systems and some come with a special on boot option to recover or to maintain the installed system.
 Even if your device does not have this feature or if you have lost yours for some reason, in this short article, we'll explain how to make your own first recovery partition, configure your boot settings to post a boot option to launch a boot from this partition, and following that how to hide it.

 Free only for home users

 in This example made on a clean windows installation using EaseUS Free Partition Manager, what I basically did is that I partitioned the HDD as follows:

-after creating the partitions like I mentioned, I just copied all the content of my windows DVD to the "Recovery" partition.
+After creating the partitions as mentioned above, simply copy all the content of the windows DVD to the "Recovery" partition.

-launched the diskmgmt.msc and just removed the drive letter for my DVD drive and data partition.
+Launch the diskmgmt.msc and remove the drive letter for the DVD drive and data partition.

-as you are making a recovery partition, it would be useful to hand your self a treat !!
+As you are making a recovery partition, it would be useful to lend your self a hand.

-in our case here we are saving the original installation files from the win 8.1 DVD, so we can take benefit of unattended installation, which will free our hands from:
+In our case here, we are saving the original installation files from the win 8.1 DVD, so we can benefit from an unattended installation, which will free us from: